 The constant is called the constant of proportionality.
-Wherever did they come up with that one?
+Where did they come up with that one?

-If y = 5x, then y is directly proportional to x with constant of proportionality 5.
+If y = 5x, then y is directly proportional to x and the constant of proportionality is 5.

 If y is directly proportional to x, it means two things.
 Or at least two things, but these are our favorites.
 We have a list somewhere with a ranking of our top four hundred, if you'd like to see it.

 - As the magnitude of x becomes bigger, so does the magnitude of y.
 If x gets farther from zero, so does y, since y is x multiplied by something.
 In other words, x and y are directly related...which is not to say they don't avoid each other at family functions.